pfielding/Voron/Mods/Pika_Extended_Length_Mod/README.md

 DISCLAIMER:  My CAD-fu is not strong, these mods are total hacks.
 If you can improve upon them please feel free to, I encourage it. :) I just did this to "get the job done."

+This mod requires a 350x350mm build plate to print successfully.

 BOM:
 (additional to the standard Pika)
 - 4 x M2x8 SHCS additional to the Pika BOM, per buffer